mazdakdev/rouigram/README.md

 Rouigram
 =========
-Rouigram was a first Instagram user Id API which had been devloped and maintained by [Mohammad Ali Mirhammed](https://github.com/MohammadaliMirhamed/rouigram.py).
+Rouigram was the first Instagram user Id API which had been devloped and maintained by [Mohammad Ali Mirhammed](https://github.com/MohammadaliMirhamed/rouigram.py).

 Rouigram Reference for C#
 =========================